In a nutshell

 Walt Disney Family Museum

-Mickey Mouse memorabilia at the Walt Disney Family Museum in San Francisco
+Mickey Mouse merchandise at the Walt Disney Family Museum in San Francisco

-In the museum you can learn all about the famous Mickey Mouse (© The Walt Disney Family Museum)
+At the museum, you’ll learn everything about the famous Mickey Mouse (© The Walt Disney Family Museum)

-At the Walt Disney Family Museum, kids can meet their favorite characters from the Disney universe, including the beloved Mickey Mouse.
+At the Walt Disney Family Museum, your kids can encounter their favorite characters from the Disney universe — starting with Mickey Mouse himself.

-Don’t expect a mini Disneyland here, though.
-This museum focuses on the origins of Disney’s success story.
-You’ll find original cartoon sketches, classic animation reels, storyboards from legendary films, and old audio recordings of iconic cartoon sounds.
+Don’t expect a Disneyland experience, though.
+This museum is really about the origins of Disney’s success story.
+On display are original cartoon drawings, animated videos, storyboards for legendary films, and audio recordings of classic cartoon sound effects.

 Children's Creativity Museum